aat440hz/CardKB-BrainWaveGenerator-M5StickCPlus/README.md

 ## Usage

 1. **Enter Frequencies and Pulse Rate**: Use the CardKB to input the desired frequencies and pulse rate.
-2. **Start the Sound**: Press BtnA on the M5StickCPlus to start the sound generation.
+2. **Start the Sound**: Press BtnA on the M5StickCPlus to start the sound generation
-3. **Control Sound on Web Page**: Use the "Play / Stop" button on the web page to control the sound.

 ## Science-Based Frequency Combinations